'It doesn't matter if it's Christmas' - Hong Kong pro-democracy activists keep up protests

 There were no major clashes, but with impromptu crowds forming to shout abuse at the deeply unpopular officers, who have been accused of using excessive force, police briefly fired tear gas in Mong Kok, a popular protest area.

-Police have described their responses to the unrest as reactive and restrained.
+Police say their reaction to the unrest has been restrained.

 Hundreds of protesters, dressed in black and wearing face masks, descended on shopping malls around the Chinese-ruled city, shouting popular slogans such as “Liberate Hong Kong!
 Revolution of our times!”

-Television footage showed police arresting several people in a shopping mall in the Sha Tin district after pepper-spraying them.
+Police arrested several people in a shopping mall in the Sha Tin district after pepper-spraying them.
+The mall closed early, with staff directing customers to leave.
+Other shopping centres remained open.

 Baton-wielding police fired tear gas on Tuesday at thousands of protesters who barricaded roads, spray-painted slogans on buildings and trashed a Starbucks cafe and an HSBC branch.
 A water cannon truck, flanked by armoured jeeps, roamed the streets, but was not heavily used.

+Hong Kong leader Carrie Lam said in a Facebook post on Wednesday that many members of the public and tourists were disappointed that their “Christmas Eve celebrations have been ruined”.

+“Such illegal acts have not only dampened the festive mood but also adversely affected local businesses,” she said.

-The Hospital Authority said 25 people had been injured overnight, including one man who fell from the second to first floor of a shopping mall as he tried to escape the police, and another who fell from the rooftop of a restaurant.
-It was unclear if the latter was related to the protests.
+The Hospital Authority said 25 people had been injured overnight, including one man who fell from the second to first floor of a shopping mall as he tried to escape the police.

 HSBC (HSBA.L) has become embroiled in a controversy involving a police crackdown this month on a fund-raising platform supporting protesters.
 HSBC denied any connection between the crackdown and its closure of a bank account linked to the group, but remains the target of protester rage.